-Curriculum sequencing Year Autumn Spring Summer Rationale for this sequencing The principals of this Trust-wide proposed Music Curriculum are based on 'three zones of learning': YEAR 7: INTRODUCE Upon arrival at secondary school students are introduced to the key pillars of music education through a variety of topics and tasks that cover key skills and knowledge.
+Curriculum sequencing Year Autumn Spring Summer 11 (BTEC TECH AWARD) Mock Assessment for Component 2 based on learning in Year 10 Mock Assessment for Component 3 based on learning in Year 10 Component 3 Assessment continues until completion Component 2 Assessment - Music Skills Development [Component 2 Moderation] Period of reflection and extra revision time for Component 3 (2 weeks max) Revision begins of all genres, music development practices and how to respond to a brief in preparation for final synoptic assessment Component 3 Assessment begins Rationale for this sequencing The principals of this Trust-wide proposed Music Curriculum are based on 'three zones of learning': YEAR 7: INTRODUCE Upon arrival at secondary school students are introduced to the key pillars of music education through a variety of topics and tasks that cover key skills and knowledge.
 In singing the vocal range is restricted to within one octave where possible.
 YEAR 8: DEVELOP AND ENHANCE Students will take the skills and knowledge experienced in Y7 and extend further, enhancing their music education.
 For example, in notation, extending from treble clef to bass clef alongside chord inversions and different styles of tonality.
 In singing the vocal range is extended to a 12 th and 3-part is introduced.
 YEAR 9: EMBED The third year of learning will be final year of music education for many students.
 This presents an opportunity to promote a lifelong understanding and appreciation of all things musical including music from other world cultures.
 This year brings together many different Y7 and Y8 aspects, showing how they intertwine to create the music that we all enjoy.
 In singing vocal range remains at a 12 th but with more complex rhythms and harmony.
-KS4: BTEC TECH AWARD IN MUSIC PRACTICE This course has been selected carefully for the suitability of our aspiring musicians as it contains the widest array of assessment methods to allow pupils from many musical backgrounds and interests to achieve highly.
+KS4: BTEC TECH AWARD IN MUSIC PRACTICE / EDUQAS GCSE These courses have been selected carefully for the suitability of our aspiring musicians as they contain the widest array of assessment methods to allow pupils from many musical backgrounds and interests to achieve highly.
 The content and tasks also prepare pupils for further education music options including A-Level Music, Music Technology and BTEC Nationals.